The Neat and Tidy Man

 Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

-Source: The Neat and Tidy ManAs a man with a particularly dense mustache, I’ve been through my fair share of balms and waxes over the decades.
-I want to keep it in good condition, tame whiskers that won’t lie flat, and create a decent, long‑lasting curl when wearing a handlebar.
+Having a dense mustache, I’ve tried many balms and waxes over the decades.
+I need to keep it in good condition, tame whiskers that refuse to lie flat, and create a defined, long-lasting curl when I wear a handlebar.

 Beard Balm